AbiodunAnalyst/Predictive-Analytics/README.md

 ## 🤖 3.
 Model Development

-Multiple machine learning models were trained, including:
+Multiple machine learning models were trained and imbalanced method was used which include:

 - **Random Forest**
 - **Extreme Gradient Boosting (XGBoost)**